 In case you wonder, Mongolian Beef has nothing to do with Mongolia.
 The dish is as much Mongolian as French Dressing is French.

-True origins of Mongolian Beef are not clear.
-Some believe that this dish originated from China, where naming restaurants or dishes after Mongolia is appealing to local population.
-Mongolia’s harsh continental climate has greatly influenced its traditional diet, which primarily consists of dairy products, meat and animal fats, with a noticeable shortage of vegetables and spices.
+The true origins of Mongolian Beef are not clear.
+Some believe that this dish originated from China, where naming restaurants or dishes after Mongolia is appealing to the local population.
+Mongolia’s harsh continental climate has greatly influenced its traditional diet, which primarily consists of dairy products, meat, and animal fats, with a noticeable shortage of vegetables and spices.

-In contrast, meat-rich diet in China is a luxury that few can afford.
+In contrast, a meat-rich diet in China is a luxury that few can afford.
 What Mongolians eat is perceived as very desirable in China.
-Hence, in many Chinese restaurants its common to see dish names such as Mongolian Beef, Mongolian Chicken, etc.
+Hence, in many Chinese restaurants, it’s common to see dish names such as Mongolian Beef, Mongolian Chicken, etc.

 Mongolian Beef RecipePrint Pin Rate

-- 1 lb beef flank steak or beef tenderloin, flap meat/sirloin tip sliced across the grain into ¼” thin pieces
+- 2 lbs flank steak or beef tenderloin, flap meat/sirloin tip sliced across the grain into ¼” thin pieces

 - 4 garlic cloves minced